javm/wikimedia-fundraising/README.md

 a) Create a db with name 'exchange'

-b) Grant write and read permisions to user 'wikimedia'
+b) Grant write and read permissions to user 'wikimedia'

 c) Create the table: